railwayapp/docs/src/docs/reference/cli-api.md

 ## Variables

-*View a table of all the environment variables associated with your project and environment.*
+*View a table of all the environment variables associated with your project and environment*

 ```txt
 ~ railway variables --help